KKoovalsky/LlvmCrossCompileArmCortexM/README.md

 ## Features

 1. We have already compiled the libraries for you!
+See the [Releases](https://github.com/KKoovalsky/LlvmCrossCompileArmCortexM/releases).
-See the [Releases] (https://github.com/KKoovalsky/LlvmCrossCompileArmCortexM/releases). **NOTE**, this is experimental: only the libraries for ARM Cortex M4 has been entirely tested and verified.
+**NOTE**, this is experimental: only the libraries for ARM Cortex M4 has been entirely tested and verified.
 Others were not, but should work, though.
 2. Easy to use with LLVM toolchain.
 3. All the needed libraries are bundled into a single package: libc, libc++ and friends.